 - Support the delivery of medical treatments tailored the patients’ needs

 Patients are offered high quality patient decision aids for a variety of commonly encountered adult clinical topics, including cancer screening, mental health self-management and elective surgery planning.
 These materials are intended to supplement the conversations between patients and providers and help guide patients through complicated medical decisions.
 There has been success in demonstrating that decision aids increase knowledge, reduce decisional conflict and increase patient involvement in decisions.

-Patient decision aids are sent to registered patients via the Partners patient portal, Partners Patient Gateway.
+Patient decision aids are sent to registered patients via the Mass General Brigham patient portal, Patient Gateway.